dpatt830/Restaurant-DataFrame-Project2/README.md

 # Exploratory Analysis of Restaurants in Chicago
-Looking at restaurant data in Chicago, locating two neighborhoods with many failed inspections.
-Answering some general questions about this data from the data frame, as well as performing some basic statistical analysis on this data.
+Analyzing restaurant data in Chicago and locating the two nieghborhoods with the highest density of failed restaurant inspections.
+Answering some general questions about this data from the data frame, as well as performing some basic statistical analysis comparing the two neighborhoods to the rest of the city.